adamsilver/fdpb/07-a-filter-form.md

 - The state property contains the data that we associated with the history entry on creation.
 It’s then passed onto the already written `requestResults` method so that it can be used to render the state using AJAX again.
 - As we’re using jQuery to listen to the `onpopstate` event, the state (normally, `e.state`) property is found in `e.originalEvent.state`.

-## Users might not notice feedback
+## Users might not notice the results update

-Another problem with making updates with AJAX is ensuring that notice the results update.
+Another problem with making updates with AJAX is ensuring that users notice the results update.
 Take a situation whereby the filter component is very long and scrolls beyond the fold.
 Imagine, that while selecting a filter toward the bottom, it returns too few results that the user sees a blank screen.

 ![The filters are so long that the results are off screen at the top.](./images/07/too-long.png)